The research proposal

 Choosing a research topic

 Consider what area of research particularly interests you, and how it fits in with the research interests of the department.
-Consider which of our research themes your proposed topic would best fit, and explore the research interests of the key researchers in the theme.
+Our list of PhD supervision areas should help.

 Main elements of a research proposal